Shopify SEO16 min read

 • You need full control over URL structures and server settings

-• You are already running a WordPress site with existing traffic
+• You are already running a WordPress site with established traffic and backlinks

-• You have developer resources to manage updates and security
+• You have developer resources to manage updates, security, and performance

-• For most ecommerce merchants, Shopify offers the better balance of SEO capability and ease of use.
-The platform handles the technical foundation, freeing you to focus on what matters most: creating great content and optimizing your product pages.
+• For most ecommerce merchants in 2026, Shopify offers the better balance of SEO capability and ease of use.
+The platform handles the technical foundation automatically, and its app ecosystem now covers nearly every SEO need.
+WooCommerce remains the power-user choice for teams with dedicated development resources.

 If you choose Shopify, maximize your SEO potential by following our SEO for beginners guide and using the right tools.
 Our SEO checklist covers every optimization step.

 For content creation at scale, Obsess AI generates SEO-optimized blog posts and product descriptions tailored to your brand voice.
-It is purpose-built for Shopify stores and integrates directly with your product catalog.
+It reads your product catalog, suggests topics based on keyword research, and publishes directly to your Shopify blog with automatic product linking.

 Ready to boost your Shopify store's SEO?
 Try Obsess AI free for 7 days and see the difference AI-powered content makes.